General Learning of the Electric Response of Inorganic Materials: Theory

-In molecular dynamics, infrared absorption follows from the dipole–dipole (or $\dot{\mathbf P}$–$\dot{\mathbf P}$) autocorrelation, and Raman intensities from polarisability–polarisability correlations, and the full frequency-dependent complex dielectric function from both.
+In molecular dynamics, infrared absorption follows from the dipole-dipole (or $\dot{\mathbf P}$-$\dot{\mathbf P}$) autocorrelation, Raman intensities from polarisability-polarisability correlations~\cite{Thomas2013, Luber2014}, and the full frequency-dependent complex dielectric function from both.
 This links time-domain simulations under our learned $\mathcal F$ to frequency-domain spectra.